moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/jtbd-playbook.md

 ## Investigation Interviews, Job Mapping, and Outcome Survey Preparation

 The goal of this phase is to understand the Job and the process used for completing it by conducting qualitative interviews with representative Job Performers.
 The data from these interviews will provide insights into how our product's Job Performers accomplish their tasks and will inform the next steps in building and updating our product.

+**Benefits:** When you've completed this step, you'll have a detailed understanding of the Job Performers' processes, pain points, and needs.
+This will enable you to create accurate Job Maps and prepare effective Outcomes for your Outcome survey.
+This data can then be used to ensure that your product roadmap is guided by real user insights and focused on addressing the most critical aspects of their Jobs.

 ### Step 1: Conduct Interviews and Verify Their Job Maps